Rhinitis (Hay Fever): Tips to Remember

 Diagnosis of Allergic Rhinitis

 An allergist/immunologist, often referred to as an allergist, has specialized training and experience to determine which allergens, if any, are causing your symptoms.
 Your allergist will take a detailed health history, perform a physical exam and then most likely test you for allergies.
 Skin tests show the results within 20 minutes.
 These results, as well as how frequent and bad your symptoms are, will be considered when developing a treatment plan.
-Steps to manage your symptoms may include avoiding the allergens you are allergic to, medications or allergy immunotherapy (allergy shots).
+Steps to manage your symptoms may include avoiding the allergens you are allergic to, medications or allergy immunotherapy (allergy shots or tablets).

 Treatment and Management of Allergic Rhinitis